2016 Report on Annual Expenditures for Travel, Hospitality and Conferences

 Significant variances compared to the previous fiscal year:

-Public servants: Compared with fiscal year 2013-14, departmental travel expenditures by public servants decreased mainly due to the reduction in the number of hearing and engagement related activities.
+Travel: Public servants: Departmental travel expenditures by public servants grew in 2015-16 due to increased stakeholder engagement related activities.

 - Date modified: